-These are fun summer sleepover ideas (or pajama party themes for any time or reason)!
+These are fun summer sleepover ideas (or pajama party themes for any time or reason) and kids sleepover ideas.

 We even got creative with pajama party theme names that your guests will enjoying seeing on the invitations.
 It’s a simple, fun way to kick the party off!

 DON’T MISS THE SLEEPOVER FOOD, SLEEPOVER SNACKS AND SLEEPOVER GAME IDEAS AFTER THIS SECTION!

 Sleepover Themes: 14+ Creative Ideas for What To Do at a Sleepover

 Sleepover Ideas #1: Trampoline Tent Takeover

 This is one of my FAVORITE ideas because, until recently, I had NO IDEA that you could get trampoline tents!